Blockchain is a hot topic around the world these days, but for Africans, the technology remains an elusive concept. Some even think it is a scam!

 “A blockchain is a magic computer that anyone can upload programs to and leave the programs to self-execute, where the current and all previous states of every program are always publicly visible, and which carries a very strong crypto economically secured guarantee that programs running on the chain will continue to execute in exactly the way that the blockchain protocol specifies.” — Vitalik Buterin

-Blockchain’s decentralized, open & cryptographic nature allows people to trust each other and transact peer to peer, making the need for intermediaries obsolete.
+Blockchain’s decentralized, open and cryptographic nature allows people to trust each other and transact peer to peer, making the need for intermediaries obsolete.
 This also brings unprecedented security benefits.
 Hacking attacks that commonly impact large centralized intermediaries like banks would be virtually impossible to pull off on the blockchain.
 For example — if someone wanted to hack into a particular block in a blockchain, a hacker would not only need to hack into that specific block, but all the proceeding blocks going back the entire history of that blockchain.
 And they would need to do it on every ledger in the network, which could be millions, simultaneously.

 Will the Blockchain Transform the Internet & the Global Economy?